What is this about?

 In 2015 the NSW State Government announced their intention to redevelop the Waterloo Estate including 6 large tower blocks and numerous 'low rise' dwellings.
 This would involve relocating at least 3600 elderly, disabled and low-income people as the 40-acre estate undergoes massive gentrification.
 The proposed development would see a huge increase density, and a change of 'social mix' with the introduction of a large proportion of private housing and commercial properties.
 The new Metro station adjacent to the estate was the catalyst for the development.

-Waterloo's postcode is 2017 and by mid 2017, many of the residents that have lived here for most of their lives will be moved to make way for the gentrification of their suburb.
-A socially diverse, dynamic, inner city community with an important cultural heritage will be changed forever.
+2017 is the postcode of Waterloo, a socially diverse, dynamic, inner city community with an important cultural heritage will be changed forever.
 Good, bad, indifferent?
 Have your say with #WeLiveHere2017.

-Documentary: We are making a documentary that explores and celebrates our neighbourhood stories.
-We are also working with Matavai and Turanga Towers to create a community-powered light sculpture in 2017.
+Documentary: We made a 57 minute documentary film that explores and celebrates our neighbourhood stories and the process of creating a community-powered light project with Matavai and Turanga residents in 2017.

 Get in touch

 The #WeLiveHere2017 community light project has been commissioned by: